Documentation

 If someone left your company, remove their access.

-Use a simple security checklist
+Use a simple monthly security review

 Troubleshooting